foudadev/permission/README.md

 - ```$user->canAccess($subPermissionName)``` You need to pass a sub-permission name to this method as the only one parameter it accepts in order to check if the user have this specific sub-permission.

-- ```$user->canAccess($subPermissionName)``` You need to pass a sub-permission name to this method as the only one parameter it accepts in order to check if the user have this specific sub-permission.

 - ```$user->leaveAllRoles()``` This method don't accept any parameters and it just detach all roles related to the user.

 - ```User::HasPermissions($permissionsIds)``` This is a query scope method in order to filter users whom have specific permissions and you can fetch the result as usual as using ```->get()```, ```->first()``` or any other method as used to use.